umarkatthab/Simple-LoginForm-Python-/README.md

 Login Page: User can login by using username and password
 ![R1](uloginpng.png)

-Welcome Page:Welcome Page displays the username and User logged-IN date and time
+Welcome Page: Welcome Page displays the username and User logged-IN date and time
 ![R1](uwpage.png)